-The floor mats are designed to remain in position and out of reach of the accelerator pedal.
-The driver side floor mat is held in place by two locator pins and the passenger side is held in place by one.
+The floor mats are specially designed to remain in position under your feet and out of reach of the accelerator pedal.
+The driver's side floor mat is held in place by two locator hooks and the passenger's side is held in place by one.

-Make sure that the driver side floor mat is properly placed on the floor so that it does not block the movement of the accelerator pedal.
+Be sure that the driver's side floor mat is properly placed on the floor so that it does not block the movement of the accelerator pedal.